WATER

 2013

-Queue de Tortue - NP2013001 - Bayou Queue de Tortue is fully meeting primary and secondary contact recreation uses but is impaired for fish and wildlife propagation because of high concentrations of nutrients, total suspended and dissolved solids, low dissolved oxygen, turbidity and mercury in fish.
+Bayou Queue de Tortue - NP2013001 - Bayou Queue de Tortue is fully meeting primary and secondary contact recreation uses but is impaired for fish and wildlife propagation because of high concentrations of nutrients, total suspended and dissolved solids, low dissolved oxygen, turbidity and mercury in fish.
 Agricultural practices are the suspected sources.
-View the Watershed Implementation Plan here.
+As BMPs continue to be implemented, it is expected that dissolved oxygen concentrations will increase, and nutrients, total dissolved solids (TDS), and turbidity concentrations will decrease.

 Comite River - NP2013010 -

-Comite River was selected by LDEQ, USDA, and LDAF as one of Louisiana's priority waterbodies to partially and/or fully restore by October 2022.
-Comite River is impaired for primary and secondary contact recreation because of fecal coliform.
-Suspected sources are on-site sewage treatment plants and sanitary sewer overflow.
+Comite River was selected by LDEQ and partners as one of Louisiana’s priority waterbodies to partially and/or fully restore by October 2027.
+Louisiana’s 2024 Integrated Report (IR) indicates that the subsegment is impaired for primary contact recreation (PCR) because of FC.
+Suspected sources of these impairments are on-site sewage treatment and disposal systems (OSDS) and sanitary sewer overflows.
+Currently, long-term monitoring for FC and field parameters occurs at one site to track water quality changes while education/outreach activities, including home system inspections, are ongoing.

 2015

-Big Creek North - NP2015002 - Louisiana's 2016 Integrated Report indicated that Big Creek was not supporting its designated use for fish and wildlife propagation (FWP); however, it was fully meeting SCR and PCR uses.
+Big Creek North - NP2015002 - Louisiana's 2016 Integrated Report indicated that Big Creek was not supporting its designated use for (FWP); however, it was fully meeting SCR and PCR uses.
 The suspected cause of NPS impairment is turbidity from agricultural practices.
-BMPs are in the early stages of development as of April 2018.
+BMPs have been implemented and two more have been added to Big Creek's headwaters to improve water quality further downstream as of August 2024.

 Bayou des Cannes - NP2015003 -

-Louisiana's 2014 Integrated Report indicated the bayou was not supporting its designated use for fish and wildlife propagation (FWP); however, it was fully meeting SCR and PCR uses.
-Currently, suspected causes of impairment include nitrate-nitrite, low dissolved oxygen, total phosphorus, and turbidity, due to agricultural and natural sources.
+Louisiana's 2024 Integrated Report indicated the bayou was not supporting its designated use for (FWP); however, it was fully meeting SCR and PCR uses.
+Suspected causes of impairment include nitrate-nitrite, low dissolved oxygen, total phosphorus, and turbidity, due to agricultural and natural sources.
 BMPs to be implemented include irrigation land leveling, grade stabilization structures, residue management, irrigation water management/dry seeding of rice, and shallow water for wildlife.

 2016